maryi/CSCW-Project/Project report/ReportDocument.md

 #### 1.3 Descriptors for collaborative work
-The set of descriptors used to characterize collaborative work, as illustrated by table #, is mainly composed by the dimensions proposed by the MoCA framework with the addition of the descriptor *purpose*.
+The set of descriptors used to characterize collaborative work, as illustrated by table 1, is mainly composed by the dimensions proposed by the MoCA framework with the addition of the descriptor *purpose*.
 We found that although MoCA represented a good base to describe collaborative work, the framework presents a high level description for each dimension maybe due to the fact that is has never been applied before to a real situation.
 Accordingly, the first challenge is to create a less abstract version of MoCA with more applicable definitions for its dimensions.
 Below, we describe the result of our analysis.

 In addition, we found that the two set of descriptors differ in nature and often they do not present a linear correspondence.
-For that reason, we developed a connection, illustrated in table 3, between the descriptors of the work and the descriptors of the applications.
+For that reason, we developed a connection between the descriptors of the work and the descriptors of the applications.
 For example, when a user in the physical distribution descriptor selects 'distributed team' MatchMaker Application looks for applications with multiple awareness mechanisms.
 Also, it should be noted that not all descriptors are different, we found that some of them are applicable in both contexts, to describe work and to describe a tool, so they were left equal in both cases.
 For instance, the scale dimension in MoCA has a linear connection with the scalability of a tool.

 | Descriptors for collaborative work | Descriptors for applications      |
 |------------------------------------|-----------------------------------|